-Definition of Gilts
+Definition of Gilts§

 Gilts are government bonds issued by the U.K., India, and other Commonwealth countries that are seen as virtually risk-free investments, and by “risk-free,” we mean that you’re more likely to find a unicorn than have your investment default!
 The name “gilt” comes from the olden days when these bonds had gilded edges, making them look fancy enough to impress your grandmother.

-Gilts vs Treasury Securities Comparison
+Gilts vs Treasury Securities Comparison§

-Treasury Securities |
+Feature | Gilts | Treasury Securities |

-Government of the U.K., India, or Commonwealth countries |
+Issuer | Government of the U.K., India, or Commonwealth countries | U.S. Government |

-Low, but does exist (they’re still not risk-proof) |
+Risk | Low, but does exist (they’re still not risk-proof) | Very low, highly regarded for safety |

-Generally low, with occasional incentives |
+Interest Rate | Generally low | Generally low, with occasional incentives |

-Not inherently linked, but TIPS exist |
+Inflation Linkage | Available (index-linked) | Not inherently linked, but TIPS exist |

-Extremely sensitive to interest rate changes |
+Market Sensitivity | Sensitive to interest rate changes | Extremely sensitive to interest rate changes |

-Examples of Gilts
+Examples of Gilts§

 - Conventional Gilts: These are issued in nominal terms and provide a fixed rate of interest.